acidburn0zzz/nolith-release-tools/doc/qa_checklist.md

 - [ ] Click on a [directory link] and see if it correctly takes to the tree view
 - [ ] Click on a [file link] and see if it correctly takes to the blob view
 - [ ] Check if the links in the `README` when viewed as a [blob] are correct
-- [ ] Select the "markdown" branch and check if all links point to the files within the markdown branch
+- [ ] Select the `markdown` branch and check if all links point to the files within the `markdown` branch

 ## Syntax highlighting